frankbp/robotframework-httplibrary/README.md

 robotframework-httplibrary
 ==========================

-HTTP library for RobotFramework which is implemented by Java
+HTTP library for [Robot Framework](http://code.google.com/p/robotframework/) which is implemented by Java